DavidSchineis/Lennard-Jones-Simulator/README.md

   <img src="assets/lj_force.png" width="300">
 </p>

-This simulator demonstrates a fundamental principle of molecular dynamics.
-Interactions between particles can be approximated using modular force laws based on distance.
-The Lennard-Jones potential effectively models repulsion at very close distances, attraction at medium disatances, and minimal interaction at long distances.
+Where:
 * **ε (epsilon)** controls the depth of the potential well.
 * **σ (sigma)** is the distance at which the potential reaches zero.
 * The **r⁻¹² term** models short-range repulsion.
 * The **r⁻⁶ term** represents longer-range attraction.

-By tuning ε and σ, different material behaviors can be approximated, making this model useful in particle physics, chemistry, and material science simulations.
+By tuning ε and σ, different material behaviors can be approximated, making this model useful in molecular physics, chemistry, and material science simulations.

 Learn more about the Lennard-Jones potential [here](https://en.wikipedia.org/wiki/Lennard-Jones_potential).